Specialty Programs

 There are many different cultures and languages spoken within the Waterloo Wellington region.
 It is important to be able to understand how to manage diabetes and this can be very challenging if a person speaks another language.
 To support people with improved communication, the Kitchener Waterloo Multicultural Centre offers FREE interpretaion services to people living in this region.

-The Waterloo Wellington region is home to over 9,000 Aboriginal residents, inclusive of First Nations, Metis and Inuit peoples.
-Our local Aboriginal residents represent approximately 1.5% of the total population in our region.
+The Waterloo Wellington region is home to over 9,000 Indigenous residents, inclusive of First Nations, Inuit, and Metis peoples.
+Our local Indigenous residents represent approximately 1.5% of the total population in our region.

-The prevalence of diabetes in the Aboriginal commmunity is three times the national prevalence.
-It is important that there are programs to support these people and to provide services that respect their health beliefs and approaches to care.
+The prevalence of diabetes in the Indigenous commmunity is three times the national prevalence.
+It is important that there are programs to support the specific needs of this group and to provide services that respect their health beliefs and approaches to care.

 For other resources or events in Waterloo Region, please visit Wellbeing Waterloo Region